-Removal of historically inappropriate "modernization" features, proper maintenance, the addition of well designed signs, and care in the selection of colors and materials can have striking results.
+Removal of historically inappropriate "modernization" features, proper maintenance, the addition of well designed signs, and care in the selection of colors and materials have had striking results as seen in such Main Street area projects as Ayoob's, the Plumas Bank Administration building, Hilltop Cafe, and Madden Plumbing.

 A similar design philosophy is advocated for public space and commercial landscape development.
-Streets, sidewalks, alley areas, parking areas, and other public space development guidelines stress functional and inviting design solutions which also serve to strengthen the overall image of Chester.
-Public streetscape and private landscape improvements may be of particular value in enhancing and unifying the diverse character existing along Main Street.
+Streets, sidewalks, alley areas, parking areas, and other public space development guidelines stress functional and inviting design solutions which also serve to strengthen the overall image of Quincy.
+Public streetscape and private landscape improvements may be of particular value in enhancing and unifying the diverse character existing along East Main Street.